List of One-Punch Man characters: Lightning Max

 Lightning Max (イナズマックス/ライトニングマックス, Inazumakkusu/Raitoningumakkusu), or simply known by his real name, Max (マックス, Makkusu) is a young prodigious karateka who wears a sports outfit and high-tech running shoes, has his hair slicked back to a point, and has a lightning symbol on his left cheek.
 He is ranked 20 in A-Class.
-He was called to City Z to look for the rumored monster in City Z after the creature had defeated Golden Ball and Spring Mustachio, but he came to the scene after it was already beaten by Saitama.
+He was called to Z-City to look for the rumored monster in Z-City after the creature had defeated Golden Ball and Spring Mustachio, but he came to the scene after it was already beaten by Saitama.
 He is among the superheroes that were defeated by the Sea King.
 In the Dark Matter Invasion storyline, he and Stinger assist Mumen Rider in a rescue operation.
 In the anime, he and Smile Man were sent to A-City at the start of the series to stop Vaccine Man, but are defeated.
 He later participates in the martial arts tournament but is eliminated by Suiryu.

-Lightning Max is voiced by Sōichirō Hoshi in the Japanese version and by Ben Pronsky in the English dub.
+Lightning Max is voiced by Sōichirō Hoshi in the original Japanese version and by Ben Pronsky in the English dub.